For The Love of Money

 Money Cannot Buy Your Purpose

 You will not find or live with purpose because you have money, no matter how much.
 Experience has taught that many ‘broke’ people live more on purpose that many rich people.
 With less focus on what they have and how much they could lose, they often pay more attention to their relationships and how they are being in the world than their many millions.
 However, that is not true of every ‘broke’ person or even of every ‘rich’ person.
+The meaning of life and the journey you need to take to achieve happiness is different for everyone, which is why it’s important to take the time to do some self exploration.
+Visit a retreat for some guidance on how to approach this challenge, looking into what ayahuasca is and does for example, which is one form of spiritual healing.

 In an interview with the Entrepreneur magazine, Cole Hatter, a multi-million-dollar entrepreneur, made this very interesting statement: